edilio/programming-notes/cs2510/lectures-summary.md

 ## Lecture 14: Abstractions over more than one argument

-14.1 Finding the final standings
+### 14.1 Finding the final standings

-Similar to Predicates, use Function objects to compare tow objects so they can be used in sorting algorithm.
+Similar to Predicates, use Function objects to compare two objects so they can be used in sorting algorithm.

 ```java
 interface ICompareRunners {